This article contains the following topic:

 - Publishing sites, broadcasters, newspapers, they all have their specific requirements about the incoming media content.
 Each M-box converts the media content automatically to the destination requirements.

 - M-boxes are destination agnostic.
-FTP sites, Youtube, Cloud services, etc. are supported
+Cloud services, FTP sites, SOME sites like Youtube, Twitter, etc. are supported

 - M-boxes can be used for backups, file transfer, publishing, Archiving and more